Giving birth was, for me, THE moment; my whole life is before or after.

 May I just say, I think there are easier ways, and I highly recommend them.

 Afterward, I yearned for some recognition of the phenomenal challenge I had been through; I kept looking for Birthing Goddess crowns in the sweet packages of baby clothes that arrived.
-I wanted an acknowledgement of the strength that I found in myself—not just in the hours of laboring and giving birth, but in those furious, helpless nights and painful, breast-soaked days.
+I wanted an acknowledgment of the strength that I found in myself—not just in the hours of laboring and giving birth, but in those furious, helpless nights and painful, breast-soaked days.

 I needed time and space to process the most beautiful and traumatic event my body had ever been through.
 I was sure that somehow, somewhere, there was a secret coven of mothers who would usher me in and perform some rites (involving red paint and Jack Daniels, perhaps) that would help me make sense of all this new power and purpose and pain.